ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

 tmp_hlq
-  Override the default high level qualifier (HLQ) for temporary data sets.
+  Override the default high-level qualifier (HLQ) for temporary datasets.

-  The default HLQ is the Ansible user used to execute the module and if that is not available, then the environment variable value ``TMPHLQ`` is used.
+  The default HLQ is the Ansible user used to run the module.
+If that is not available, the value of the ``TMPHLQ`` environment variable is used.

   | **required**: False
   | **type**: str